|Back to Back Issues Page|

 “If you eat too much, by the time you reach 60 your hips will very likely have disintegrated and your legs will buckle under you; if you don’t first collapse with a coronary.
 There is nothing I can do to stop you getting fat; it is all down to you.
 Don’t stuff yourself with fast, bad food and then blame someone else when you get ill.”

 - Ross Clark

-The only way to lose weightThe first step to permanently get our weight in order is to recognise that the nasty word "diet" is nothing but a dirty four-letter word.
+The only way to lose weightThe first step to permanently get our weight in order is to recognise that "diet" is nothing but a dirty four-letter word.
 They simply don't work; none of them.

 So vow never to use the word again, or even to think about it.
 It's a fake word; none of them deliver on their promises because they are not sustainable.
 Can you give up bread for ever?
 Luckily if you change to sourdough you do not need to.

-And when a friend calls a spade, a spade, recognise that painful though it may be, he or she is doing it because they care; lesser acquaintances just look the other way.
+And when a friend calls a spade by its name, recognise that painful though it may be, he or she is doing it because they care; lesser acquaintances just look the other way.

 Where I disagree with Ross Clark is the suggestion that it's because we eat too much that we are obese.
-Mostly it's because we are eating the fake-food of the industrialised world.
+Mostly it is because we are eating the fake-food of the industrialised world.

 When did you last eat a whole-grain?
 For most of us it's been months, if not years.
 Enjoy corn of the cob this summer.

 Father's DayMuch has been written but I leave you with this thought, so beautiful and so neglected but perhaps a father's greatest responsibility.